youtube/cobalt/cobalt/site/docs/codelabs/cobalt_extensions/codelab.md

 extern "C" {
 #endif

-#define kCobaltExtensionPleasantryName "dev.cobalt.extension.Pleasantry"
+#define kStarboardExtensionPleasantryName "dev.starboard.extension.Pleasantry"

-typedef struct CobaltExtensionPleasantryApi {
+typedef struct StarboardExtensionPleasantryApi {
-  // Name should be the string |kCobaltExtensionPleasantryName|.
+  // Name should be the string |kStarboardExtensionPleasantryName|.
   // This helps to validate that the extension API is correct. const char* name;